-Type of water source(s) in use: Groundwater Wells
+Type of Water Source(s) in Use: Groundwater Wells

-Name & general location of source(s): 7906 Bella Vista Dr, Sebastopol, CA

-Well #2 is the primary water supply and Backup Well#1 was not used in 2019
+Name and General Location of Source(s): 7906 Bella Vista Dr, Sebastopol, CA; Well #2 is the primary water supply and Backup Well #1 was not used in 2020.

-Drinking Water Source Assessment information: Summary of 2003 vulnerability study is as follows:

-The sources (for Well#1 & Well#2) are considered most vulnerable to the following activities not associated with contaminants detected in the water supply:
+Drinking Water Source Assessment Information: Summary of 2003 vulnerability study is as follows: The sources (for Well #1 & Well #2) are considered most vulnerable to the following activities not associated with contaminants detected in the water supply:

-Dry Cleaners,

-Underground storage tanks - confirmed leaking tanks.
+Dry Cleaners, Underground storage tanks - confirmed leaking tanks.
 Historic gas stations, Septic systems (high density).

-Discussion of Vulnerability Well#1: Tetrachloroethylene (PCE) has been detected in this well.
+Discussion of Vulnerability Well #1: Tetrachloroethylene (PCE) has been detected in this well.
 The source of the PCE is currently under investigation, but it probably coming from one of the two nearby dry cleaners.
 This source is also considered vulnerable to other activities located near the source.
 (Last detection was a trace amount in 2006.)
-Well#1 was not used in 2018
+Well #1 was not used in 2020

-Discussion of Vulnerability Well#2 (Main source of water): No known contaminants have been detected in this source, however tetrachloroethylene (PCE) has been detected in the water system's standby well (see above).
+Discussion of Vulnerability Well #2 (Main source of water): No known contaminants have been detected in this source; however, tetrachloroethylene (PCE) has been detected in the water system's standby well (see above).
 This source is also considered vulnerable to other activities located near the source.

-Time and place of regularly scheduled board meetings for public participation:

-Board@BelmontTerrace.org for schedule, time, and location.
-Usually the 2nd Tuesday each month.
+Time and Place of Regularly Scheduled Board Meetings for Public Participation: Please contact Board@BelmontTerrace.org for schedule, time, and location.
+Usually, the 2nd Tuesday each month.